Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Glitch families

 \subsection{Slow glitches}

-For PSB-a bolometers only, the distribution of glitch peak amplitude to tail amplitude has a significant extra peak at ${\hat{a}_l}/g_{\rm max} \sim 6$.
-This extra peak is the signature of the slow glitches.
-The slow glitches have a rising time comparable to the optical time constant; much slower than the 2 other glitch families.
-The tail of the slow glitch is similar to that for a long glitch.
-In Figure~\ref{fig:compsnlg} shows the comparison of a high amplitude long glitch event with a slow glitch.
-The intermediate time constant which is of the order of 50 ms for long glitches is slightly but significantly larger for slow glitches as can be seen Figure~\ref{fig:compsnlg}.
-The two tails are proportional to a very good accuracy after $\approx$ 200 ms after the peak amplitude.
-Even with these differences, the long glitch template for a given bolometer is a good proxy of the slow glitches in the same bolometer.
+Slow glitches are detected only for PSB-a.
+They have a rise time comparable to the optical time constant, i.e., much slower than the two other glitch families.
+The tail of a slow glitch is similar to that of a long glitch.
+Fig.~\ref{fig:compsnlg} shows a comparison of a high amplitude long glitch event with a slow glitch.
+The intermediate time constant of long glitches, which is of the order of 50\,ms for PSB-a, is slightly (but significantly) larger for slow glitches, and this time constant is the fastest for those events, as can be seen in Fig.~\ref{fig:compsnlg}.
+The two tails are proportional to good accuracy from about 200\,ms after the peak amplitude.
+Even with these differences, the long glitch template for a given bolometer is a good proxy for the slow glitches in the same bolometer.